SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-14-essential-math-introduction-to-estimation-theory/index.md

 - The goal is to use the data to make inferences about the population or process.
 - Parametric estimation assumes that the data follows a specific distribution (such as a normal distribution).

+## How do maximum likelihood estimators (MLE) work?
+MLE are a type of statistical estimator that is used to estimate the parameters of a probability distribution.
+Parameters here are the numerical values that define the specific characteristics of a probability distribution.
+MLE works by finding the parameter values that make the observed data most likely to occur.

+Here's how MLE works:

+1. Choose a probability distribution that we think best describes the data.
+2. Identify the parameters of the probability distribution that we want to estimate.
+These could be the mean, variance, or other parameters that describe the distribution.
+3. Write the likelihood function that calculates the probability of observing the data we have, given the values of the parameters we're trying to estimate.
+It's like a recipe that helps us estimate the amounts of ingredients we need to make the perfect food item, by calculating the probability of getting the exact food item we want.
+4. Find the values of the parameters that make the likelihood function as high as possible.

+Overall, MLE is a powerful tool for estimating the parameters of a probability distribution, but it requires careful consideration of the assumptions and limitations.

 <div class="references">
    <hr>